Why shop with Brandon Trust?

 Our high street and online shops are curated, so finding your newest preloved piece can be effortless.
 Whether you’re a vintage clothing collector, a high street fanatic, or you just love bagging a bargain, we have something for everyone.

-Brandon Trust has four charity shops on high streets across Bristol, and one in Chipping Sodbury.
+Brandon Trust has four charity shops on high streets across Bristol, one in Chipping Sodbury, and one in Falmouth, Cornwall.
 You can also shop at Elm Tree Farm in Bristol and buy our handcrafted pottery and ceramics at our potteries and cafes, and online at Brandon’s Etsy and eBay stores.

 Returns policy